futurice/windows-app-development-best-practices/README.md

 ### Split code into small methods to improve stacktraces and the callstack

 Code is often split into small methods for reusability.
 However, there are reasons to split your methods even if you don't plan to reuse them.
 Method name documents the intent of the code it encloses.
-This gives you more informative callstack view and stacktraces from your exceptions.
+This gives you more informative callstack view while debugging and better stacktraces from your exceptions.
 The stacktraces part applies especially to release builds, where source code line information is lost.

 ### Use [caller information attributes](http://msdn.microsoft.com/en-us/library/hh534540(v=vs.110).aspx) when tracing